 Dr. Dorceta Taylor, Program Director and Principal Investigator

-Dr. Dorceta Taylor is a distinguished professor at the University of Michigan’s School for Environment and Sustainability (SEAS).
+Dr. Dorceta Taylor is a distinguished professor at the Yale School of the Environment (YSE).
 She oversees the programming and strategic development for the Environmental Fellows program at the University of Michigan.
 She authored the most comprehensive report on diversity in the mainstream environmental movement, “Diversity in the Environmental Institutions: Mainstream NGOS, Foundations & Government Agencies,” commissioned by Green 2.0, which called for programs like DDCSP to diversify the conservation workforce.
 She is also the author of three books focused on environmental history and environmental justice.

 Molly Blondell, Program Manager